ankane/blind_index/README.md

 end
 ```

-Set the cost parameters with: [master]
+Set the cost parameters with:

 ```ruby
 class User < ApplicationRecord